SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 The one thing that distinguishes students at top schools is that they tend to have the most options for what to do in the future, and often the highest opportunity cost for picking any one thing.
 So if you can convince Harvard grads to join your company, you are either really good at creating hype, or are genuinely offering them an amazing opportunity.

 Note that I'm definitely not suggesting that great early employees come only from top schools, or that all (or even most) students at top schools would make great early employees.
 Both of those statements are patently false.
-What I *am* saying is this: being able to recruit from top schools, or from top companies (e.g. ex-Google or ex-Facebook employees), is a decent signal that a company prioritizes hiring very strong people, and is successful at it.
+What I *am* saying is this: being able to recruit from top schools, or from top companies (e.g. ex-Google or ex-Facebook employees), is a decent signal that a company prioritizes hiring strong people, and is successful at it.

 Why do I use credentials like past university and company affiliation to judge that?
 One could imagine a better metric for evaluating early engineering hires, say, a documented record of involvement in successful software projects.
 Many in the tech industry, especially the vast majority who work on closed-source codebases, however, don't have such a portfolio.
 Moreover, this metric doesn't apply to non-technical employees.